2010 Anacortes Explosion

 It is the biggest fine in state history for a workplace accident.
 It is also the equivalent of one hour's worth of Tesoro's revenue the year of the explosion.

-Last fall, in preliminary judgments that could be reversed when the Tesoro appeal has its formal trial before the the state's Board of Industrial Insurance Appeals, Judge Mark Jaffe reduced the penalty by nearly two-thirds, to $859,000.
+Last fall, in preliminary judgments that could be reversed when the Tesoro appeal has its formal trial before the the state's Board of Industrial Insurance Appeals, Judge Mark Jaffe reduced the penalty by nearly three-fourths, to $658,500.

 2007 Murder Trial